ageagainstthemachine/circuitpython-usyslog/README.md

-# micropython-usyslog
+# circuitpython-usyslog
-This python module does implement a simple remote syslog client for MicroPython.
-Currently only UDP based remote logging is implemented.
+This CircuitPython module implements a simple syslog client for CircuitPython.
+Currently only UDP-based remote logging without timestamps is implemented.
+This is a fork of [micropython-usyslog](https://github.com/kfricke/micropython-usyslog) which has been updated to incorporate changes required for modern CircuitPython usage.

+## Background
+An important part of creating IoT devices is the ability to gain observability through logging.
+One of the most widely-used methods of collecting logs from network devices is using syslog.
+This library can help when integrating logging capabilities in CircuitPython creations.

 ## Dependencies
+This module requires use of the [socketpool](https://docs.circuitpython.org/en/latest/shared-bindings/socketpool/index.html) library for CircuitPython.

+## Requirements
-In order to use this module one also needs an syslog server which is enabled to accept remote messages.
+In order to use this module, a remote syslog server is also necessary to accept remote messages.
-This modules has been tested with the following syslog servers:
- * rsyslog
- * syslog-ng

-Please consult the documentation of your syslog server for details on how to enable receptionof remote messages.